 Dana Santas, formerly Dana Edison, is creator and director of Radius Yoga Conditioning (RYC), an international yoga-based functional mobility & sports performance training business to help athletes move, breathe and focus in ways that enhance performance and decrease injury.
-Specializing in pro sports, Dana is the yoga trainer for the Philadelphia Phillies, Pittsburgh Pirates and Tampa Bay Lightning, as well as mobility consultant to many other pro teams; she’s also the private yoga trainer for dozens of individual professional and Olympic athletes.
+Specializing in sports, Dana is the yoga trainer for numerous professional sports teams in MLB, NHL, NFL and the NBA, including the Philadelphia Phillies, Pittsburgh Pirates, Orlando Magic and Tampa Bay Lightning; she’s also mobility consultant to many other pro teams and private yoga trainer for dozens of individual professional and Olympic athletes.
 She has experience working with more than 35 teams and hundreds of athletes in the NHL, MLB, NFL, NBA and MLS.
-Additionally, she serves as the Director of Pro Sports Integrative Mobility for Bain Sports Performance & the Athletes Compound, serving CAA Sports agency athletes at Saddlebrook Resort.
-While living in Boston, she proudly served as exclusive yoga trainer to the Boston Fire Department.
-Dana is also Director of Yoga Programs for the yoga & active lifestyle apparel company DA Active.
+Additionally, she is the Director of Pro Sports Integrative Mobility for Bain Sports Performance & the Athletes Compound, serving CAA Sports agency athletes at Saddlebrook Resort.
+While living in Boston, she proudly served as yoga trainer to the Boston Fire Department.
+Dana is also Director of Yoga Programs for active lifestyle apparel company DA Active.

-Nicknamed the “Mobility Maker,” Dana is an experienced registered yoga teacher (E-RYT) and educator, who formerly ran her own 200-hr teacher training program with Yoga Alliance.
-As a sports training professional specializing in integrative mobility, functional movement and breathing biomechanics, Dana received her training through the American College of Sports Medicine (ACSM), the National Academy of Sports Medicine (NASM), and the Postural Restoration Institute (PRI).
-She also credits her skills and expertise to all she’s learned and continues to learn from team trainers and coaches she works with on an ongoing basis.
+Nicknamed the “Mobility Maker,” Dana is an experienced registered yoga teacher (E-RYT) and educator, who formerly ran a Yoga Alliance 200-hr teacher training program.
+As a training professional specializing in integrative mobility, functional movement and breathing biomechanics, Dana received her training through the American College of Sports Medicine (ACSM), the National Academy of Sports Medicine (NASM), and the Postural Restoration Institute (PRI).
+She continually hones her skills & expertise by learning from the team trainers and coaches she works with on an ongoing basis.
 Dana earned her B.A. cum laude from Tufts University.

 Radius Yoga Conditioning (RYC) is Dana’s answer to power yoga for sports.
 Her yoga for athletes and yoga for sports programs offer a hybrid style of yoga and functional mobility training based on her “ABC’s of Yoga™” (Alignment, Breath & Core) that emphasizes alignment/restoration of the kinetic chain, utilizing proper breathing mechanics, and awareness & engagement of the core (including the pelvis & hips) as the center of functional strength and balance.
 Author of the Book and Audio Series “Yoga is Not One Size Fits All,” Dana’s philosophy when applying RYC is that “yoga is NOT one size fits all™” and should be adapted to each person’s body & goals–ideally, after doing a complete functional range of motion & muscular imbalance assessment (refer to the private training page for more info).